-Hampshire & Isle of Wight Wildlife Trust will be working with landowners to reduce the damage caused to the natural heritage of the New Forest by invasive non-native species.
+Hampshire & Isle of Wight Wildlife Trust are working with landowners to reduce the damage caused to the natural heritage of the New Forest by invasive non-native species.

-Himalayan balsam, Japanese knotweed, giant hogweed and American skunk cabbage will be targeted, with control measures implemented where bankside non-natives are a serious and expanding issue.
+Himalayan balsam, Japanese knotweed, giant hogweed and American skunk cabbage are removed, with control measures implemented where bankside non-natives are a serious and expanding issue.

 Volunteering and training

 If you are interested in volunteering to help with the work of New Forest Invasive Non-Native Plants, visit the volunteering pages for further information on upcoming volunteer task days.